 Interstate 115, similar to unsigned I-315 at Great Falls to the north, comprises a short freeway spur with a lone interchange.
-Totaling just 1.194 miles per the MDT 2013 Route Log, I-115 doubles as the westernmost section of the Butte Business Loop for I-15/90.
-The business routes extend east along Iron Street to Montana Street north beyond Exit 1.
+Totaling just 1.197 miles per the Montana Department of Transportation (MDT) 2022 Route Log, I-115 doubles as the westernmost section of the Butte Business Loop for I-15/90.
+The business routes extend 0.539 miles east along Iron Street to Montana Street north beyond Exit 1.

 I-115 Annual Average Daily Traffic (AADT)

 |Excelsior Av to Washington St||3,303|

 Source: 2021 AADT – MDT’s Interactive Traffic web map